Changes We Want to See in The Legend of Zelda: Tears of the Kingdom | Attack of the Fanboy

 Revamp the Weapon System

 The weapon system was fantastic in Breath of the Wild, but the frustration of having your weapons break was a feature that wasn’t favored by the majority of fans.
 Finding a powerful weapon was a great reward, but the game taking it away from you due to its durability was a huge letdown.
-The Master Sword was the only weapon that could last your whole play-through, and even this weapon would run out of power which then you would have to wait for it to recharge.
-It’s understood why Nintendo did this, to add a strategic nature to the combat, but in retrospect, it weakened the combat system altogether.
+The Master Sword was the only weapon that could last your whole play-through, and even this weapon would run out of power which also required a timed recharge.
+It’s understood why Nintendo did this — to add a strategic nature to the combat — but in retrospect, it weakened the combat system altogether.

 We want to see a weapon system that involves scaling instead of durability.
 Nintendo can learn a lot from Elden Ring in this matter, and we hope they took some solid notes to integrate this properly.
 The ability to manage your weapons based on scaling attributes doesn’t take away the strategic nature of the system; in fact, it adds to it and also takes away the frustration of knowing your weapon will break eventually.
 Having this scaling system and the task of searching for “end-game” weapons would be a change that everyone would welcome with open arms.

 There’s no doubt that the world of Breath of the Wild is gorgeous.
-Being able to climb everything you see in the distance was a mechanic not present in many games, and Link’s glider just added to that fact.
+Being able to climb everything you see in the distance was a mechanic not present in many games, and Link’s glider just added to the thrill.
 The only downfall of the world was that tons of open areas just felt empty and lonely.
-You would occasionally run into villages or towns, but they were rare and not much to them at the end of the day.
+You would occasionally run into villages or towns, but they were rare and felt empty at the end of the day.
 We get it; it’s a post-apocalyptic world, and this route was plausible, but this change is essential to making the sequel thrive.

 Exploring the world is the best part of all open-world games.
 It only works to its full potential if you have a higher chance of discovering a place you have never seen before.
 The world in Tears of the Kingdom needs to feel more alive and robust.
 It should have cities scattered everywhere, villages underground, and a reworked animal life system to make you feel like you are a part of this world.
 Link’s new glider seems to be adding a new way of traversal, and the good news is that Nintendo has shown that we will be going into the sky, which shows hope that there will be more to the world than what Breath of the Wild offered.